-At all times the Center is staffed with persons trained in the administration of EPI pens and will do so if one has been provided by the parents of the child in the event of an emergency.
+At all times every school is staffed with persons trained in the administration of EPI pens and will do so if one has been provided by the parents of the child in the event of an emergency.
 Likewise, we will administer Benadryl as long as it is part of an emergency plan.
 Finally, we will administer inhalers and nebulizers with physician authorization.

 What is your policy with regards to naps?

 Babies and young toddlers nap each day according to their own schedules.
 Older toddlers and preschoolers take naps during the early afternoon.

 Yes, unless there is precipitation or it is bitter cold.

 Formal conferences are held twice a year.
 A written notice indicating the exact dates and times will be sent home when the conferences are approaching.
 The conferences are a time when teachers can discuss your child’s developmental progress with you at length.
 Parents are always welcome to request a conference at any time during the year if they feel it is warranted.